Quirino Principe

-Quirino Principe (born 19 November 1935 in Gorizia) is an Italian philosopher of music, Germanist, translator and dramatist. actor.
+Quirino Principe (born 19 November 1935 in Gorizia) is an Italian philosopher of music, poet, dramatist, Germanist, translator, actor.

 Teaching activity

 Principe holds a degree in Philosophy from the University of Padua.

 He taught on the musicology courses of the "G. Verdi" Conservatory of Milan.

 Further teaching engagements have included those at the University of Trieste (lecturer in history of modern and contemporary music), at Roma Tre "Ostiense" University (lecturer in philosophy of music) and at Verona Accademia per l'Opera Italiana (where he has taught librettology, history of theatre, dramaturgy, and stylistics of poetry since 2007).

 Works

-He is considered by music critic Paolo Isotta as "the greatest living expert on Mahler", Principe wrote two extensive monographs on Gustav Mahler and Richard Strauss which are regarded as "fundamental" by Enciclopedia Treccani:
+Considered by music critic Paolo Isotta as "the greatest living expert on Mahler", Principe wrote two extensive monographs on Gustav Mahler and Richard Strauss which are regarded as "fundamental" by Enciclopedia Treccani: